AmroAbdrabo/orchestrationChili/README.md

 -------------

   - `nanosvg` to convert SVG paths into Cellulo zone paths, run `git submodule init && git submodule update` on the root directory to obtain it.
-  - [qml-bluetooth-extras](https://github.com/chili-epfl/qml-bluetooth-extras) must be installed to obtain the list of local Bluetooth adapters, see the repository for installation instructions
+  - [qml-bluetooth-extras](https://github.com/chili-epfl/qml-bluetooth-extras) must be installed to obtain the list of local Bluetooth adapters, see the repository for installation instructions.

 Desktop build
 -------------